 If you are the type who loves slouching in your car seat while driving, it's time to stop.
 This poor posture makes you apt to fall asleep.
 That is why it's advisable to hold your head up without slouching.
 A good posture gives you ultimate control over your vehicle while improving eye-hand coordination.

 Slide your coccyx closer to the seat and aim for only a 2-3 finger gap between your knees' back and the seat's front.
-If the vehicle does not offer sufficient room for proper body positioning, use a seat cushion to achieve the same.
-Check the ones we got on sale in Posturion.
+If the vehicle does not offer sufficient room for proper body positioning, use a gel seat cushion to achieve the same.

 Adjust the “seat pan” to support your thighs along the entire length.
 Keep your hips slightly above your knees to increase bool circulation on your lower back.